25 Things to Know Before Moving to Nevada

 While Nevada is historically known for having high deposits of silver, the state is also one of the leading producers in gold in the world.
 In the United States, Nevada produces about 78% of the country’s gold.

 There are nine states throughout America that have no state income tax, and Nevada is one of them.
 The state also does not collect corporate income tax and at the moment, residents benefit from a low sales tax rate of 4.6% (this number can fluctuate based on local regulations).

-The tax benefits that come with moving to Nevada are considered to be positive in nature, but it’s a good idea to do your research and consult with your tax advisor to completely understand all the benefits.
+The tax benefits of Nevada that come with moving here are considered to be positive in nature, but it’s a good idea to do your research and consult with your tax advisor to completely understand all the benefits.

 You would think that most people would not have a problem pronouncing this state’s name, but for some reason it tends to be a tricky one for a lot of out-of-towners.
 The “a” is meant to be heard.

 Another fun fact and thing you need to know before moving to Nevada is that each year on the very last Friday of October, Nevada Day is celebrated.
 This tradition started in 1938 in recognition of Nevada officially becoming a state in 1864.
 The best festivities occur in Carson City, where parades, sporting events, and rock drilling contests are held.
 Nevada Day is one of the best days of the year in this state.

 In case you did not know, Nevada is a desert state.
 It is the driest state in America, averaging only about 7 inches of rainfall each year.
 In the hot summer months, you will have to become accustomed to temperatures typically being over 100 degrees Fahrenheit, which should be brought into consideration when weighing the pros and cons of moving to Nevada.
 But don't fret, anywhere you go usually has AC to help keep you cool.